hooman007/ProtoASNet/README.md

 git clone https://github.com/hooman007/ProtoASNet.git
 cd ProtoASNet
 ```
 2. place your data in the `data` folder.
+For TMED or your private dataset, you need to prepare your own dataset class.
+The existing code in `src/data/` may be useful for your reference.

 3. If using Docker, it can be setup by running `docker_setup.sh` on your server.
 Change the parameters according to your needs:
    1. the name of the container `--name=your_container_name`  \